apache/flink/docs/dev/table/connectors/formats/avro.zh.md

 Data Type Mapping
 ----------------

-Currently, the Avro schema is always derived from table schema, explicitly define an Avro schema is not supported yet.
-So here only lists the conversion from Flink type to Avro type.
+Currently, the Avro schema is always derived from table schema.
+Explicitly defining an Avro schema is not supported yet.

-### Conversion from Flink type to Avro type

-The following table lists the conversion from the supported Flink type to Avro type.
+So the following table lists the type mapping from Flink type to Avro type.

 <table class="table table-bordered">
     <thead>